Katrina’s Power Can't Slow Market

 Despite the massive destruction and loss of life left in the wake of Hurricane Katrina, the coin market continues to show many advances to the FMV.

-Summer is over and school is back in session; the coin market seems to be moving back to normalcy as the last few months of the year typically find major coin shows very active.
+Summer is over and school is back in session; the coin market seems to be moving back to normalcy as the last few months of the year typically finds major coin shows very active.
 There are several major auctions on the docket in the next couple of months and these should produce some thrilling acquisitions for the winning bidders.
 The Internet appears to be creating an enormous amount of sales as dealers and collectors are using the information-super-highway to initiate transactions.
 With the ability to send bigger-than-life photos, even expensive coins can be sold without much concern.
 However, dealers and collectors need to be somewhat apprehensive with unknown buyers.
 If you are dealing with previous customers, then sales can be safe.
 If the buyer is someone you do not know and has not been in business very long you should definitely get adequate references.

 There are many areas of the coin market continuing to attract collectors.
 The key dates in nearly every series are strong and dealers can usually receive premiums of the current Fair Market Value because there is so much competition for these elusive coins.
 This is one of the major areas that currently fuels this market.
 We are going to list some examples of key date issues with their grades and do a comparison of FMV from just one year ago.

 |Denomination||Grade||Sept.
 '04||Sept.
 '05|

 |1909 S VDB Cent||MS 60||$1,190||$1,330|

 |1909 S VDB Cent||MS 64||$3,630||$4,190|